Clap Your Hands & Stomp Your Feet… Ladies & Gentlemen, The Rochester Scottish Pipes and Drums

 There is hardly a firemen’s parade in the Rochester area that has not featured the band.
 In 2002, the band took part in the Tunes of Glory parade in New York City.
 In 2006 and again in 2008, the band marched in the famous Boston St. Patrick’s Day Parade and has piped in the Allied Forces three times at the Warriors Day Parade, part of the Canadian National Exhibition in Toronto.

 Practicing at the East Rochester School Complex, the band prepares to thrill new audiences.
 Truly the Rochester Scottish Pipes and Drums are Rochester’s Celtic Ambassador to the world.
-That tradition, ninety-five years and counting will carry on into to the future.
+That tradition, 100 years and counting will carry on into to the future.

 As a local Minister recently said of the band: